jweissman/reflex/notes.md

 for managing message dispatch in interesting/useful ways.

 and we already have a couple cases that seem like they'd be simplified by it!

+---

+maybe for barrier to javascript we need something more intense than simple mirror -- a Portal that generates appropriate mirror-like structures -- maybe better called 'Wormholes' if they are reflecting around JS objects? maybe Wormhole is like the channel you use, that the portal can give, into the JS context -- ??

+---